-Shipping company Hapag-Lloyd announced it will stop taking recycled material loads to China this year, citing the country’s recent law that referenced an all-out “solid waste” import ban in the near future.
+Shipping company Hapag-Lloyd announced it will stop taking recycled fiber and other scrap material loads to China this year, citing the country’s recent law that referenced an all-out “solid waste” import ban in the near future.

 Hapag-Lloyd on June 12 informed customers it would “stop accepting solid waste cargo into China” following recent comprehensive waste management legislation passed by Chinese lawmakers.
 That legislation included language describing China’s move toward “gradually realizing zero import of solid waste.”